doupon1/roadmate/roadmate/README.txt

 		Template files used as starting points for most of the common files in RoadMate.

+--	./test

+		A collection of PyUnit and Selenium test cases for RoadMate.

 --	./openid

 		JanRain's Python OpenID library.